new92/php/DirReader/README.md

 # DirReader 📖
-A simple php script in which the user enters the directory to scan and the script returns number and names of the files and subdirectories.
+A php script in which the user enters the directory to scan and the script returns a number and the names of the files and subdirectories contained in the specified directory.

 ## Run locally 📲
 ```bash